ITP-xStory/p5js-shaders/docs/setting-up-shaders-in-p5.md

 ![](https://github.com/ITP-xStory/p5js-shaders/blob/gh-pages/assets/shader_template_login.png?raw=true)

 After signing up and logging in, you can click "remix" on any example in this guide, and they will get saved to your Glitch account!
-If you are not logged in, you can still click "remix" and change the code, but the code won't be saved once you leave the page.
+If you are not logged in, you can still click "remix" and change the code, but the code won't be saved once you leave this page.

 We encourage you to feel free to experiment with the examples as you go through the guide!